 He was an associate attorney for five years at McDermott Will & Emery in Chicago, the largest U.S. tax law firm in the nation.
 He served as vice president and tax law counsel for seven years at the Leo Burnett advertising agency in Chicago.

 He has excelled as a professor of law, legal scholar and attorney at law.
-Currently he is a professor of law at Chapman University Dale E. Fowlrt School of Law in Orange, California.
-He proudly holds the William P. Foley Chair in Corporate & Taxation Law.
+Currently he is a professor of law at Chapman University Dale E. Fowler School of Law in Orange, California.
+He proudly holds the William P. Foley, II Chair in Corporate & Taxation Law.

 Frank also has numerous law review articles published on various taxation law issues.
-One of those was recently cited in a U.S. Supreme Court brief in Murphy v.
+He was cited in a U.S. Supreme Court brief in Murphy v.
 U.S. He has served as an articles editor of the American Bar Association Tax Lawyer.

-He and his wife of Margaret have been married over 40 years and have three children, Matthew, Emily and Jillian.
+He and his wife of Margaret have been married since 1973 and have three children and a grandson.